klausahrenberg/WThermostatBeca/README.md

 You can send the following commands to the device:
 1. <YOUR_TOPIC>/schedules/0 to request for the schedules.
 The schedules come back in 3 separate messages for workday, saturday and sunday
 2. <YOUR_TOPIC>/state/0 to request the state record of the device.
+3. <YOUR_TOPIC>/clock/0 to request detail info about time synchronization results.
-3. <YOUR_TOPIC>/webServer/true|false can be called with an bool to switch the web service on or off
+4. <YOUR_TOPIC>/webServer/true|false can be called with an bool to switch the web service on or off
-4. <YOUR_TOPIC>/mcucommand sends directly serial mcu commands to the device.
+5. <YOUR_TOPIC>/mcucommand sends directly serial mcu commands to the device.
 The has to be a string in hexa-form without the checksum byte at the end, e.g. to set the desired temperature to 24.5C: "55 aa 01 07 00 08 02 02 00 04 00 00 00 31".
 This command is only for testing of unknown Tuya MCU commands and will not be required for regular work with the device.
-5. <YOUR_TOPIC>/logMcu/true|false enables or disables forwarding of all MCU messages to the MQTT broker.
+6. <YOUR_TOPIC>/logMcu/true|false enables or disables forwarding of all MCU messages to the MQTT broker.
 Only for testing.

 ### State record - json structure
 The state record of the device is send in follwing json structure: